Who Was Oskar Schindler?

-Oskar Schindler was born into a German Catholic family on April 28, 1908.
+Oskar Schindler was born into a German Catholic family in 1908.
 After attending trade schools, he worked for his father’s farm machinery company.
 He worked for German intelligence and later joined the Nazi Party.
 An opportunist businessman with a taste for the finer things in life, he seemed an unlikely candidate to become a wartime hero.
 During the war, however, he operated a factory that employed more than 1,000 Polish Jews, saving them from concentration camps and extermination.
-In 1993 his story was made into the Steven Spielberg feature film Schindler's List.
+In 1993, his story was made into the Steven Spielberg feature film Schindler's List.

 Oskar Schindler left school in 1924, taking odd jobs and trying to find a direction in life.
 In 1928, he met and married Emilie Pelzl and soon after was called into military service.
 Afterward, he worked for his father’s company until the business failed in the economic depression of the 1930s.
 When not working, Schindler excelled at drinking and philandering, a lifestyle he would maintain throughout much of his life.